The Sopranos season two (2000)

 The character of Janice is the clearest manifestation of this theme.
 All her life, she has rebelled against her Soprano genes—moving to Seattle, experimenting with drugs, etc. The moment she comes back to Jersey, however, she is quickly sucked back into the Soprano lifestyle.
 She even ends up killing her fiancé.

-Even Dr. Melfi’s personal life is affected by treating Tony.
-She casually downs tall glasses of vodka and makes weekly visits to her own therapist (played by Peter Bogdonavich).
-And, of course, her continuing treatment of Tony is futile.
+Even Dr. Melfi’s personal life is severely affected by treating Tony.
+She casually downs tall glasses of vodka and has to make weekly visits to her own therapist (played by Peter Bogdonavich).
+Of course, her continuing treatment of Tony is futile.
 The man refuses to change.
 He commits murder twice this season—including his best friend—but his sessions with Melfi continually amount to bullshit.
+Very watchable bullshit.

 Just like in season one’s great “The Legend of Tennessee Moltisanti,” Chris maintains that lovable and relatable underdog role throughout the entirety of season two.
 He is responsible for some of the season’s funniest lines, while he is also at the center of the season’s first violent twist.